billbudge/Diagrammar/README.md

   <img src="/resources/iteration2.png"  alt="" title="Iteration to apply binary op to range">
 </figure>

-Using this more generic function, we can create a familiar function easily now.
+Using this more generic function, we can create a factorial function easily now.

 <figure>
   <img src="/resources/iteration3.png"  alt="" title="Iteration adapted to compute factorial">